TapPineapple/my-hugo-website/content/posts/easycrackme.md

 +++

-## Easy Crackme Tutorial (WIP)
+## Easy Crackme Tutorial

-This writeup could be used as a refrence in addition to the youtube video that I made.
+In this video we will be using IDA to reverse an 'easy' crackme that we found.

+Here's a list of tools that we used in the video:
+- Detect It Easy (Die)
+- Ida Pro

 ## Video
 {{< youtube RltVSsTkBto >}}